unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **Actions**

-**_Rapier_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 5 (1d8 + 1) piercing damage.
+**_Razor_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 5 (1d8 + 1) piercing damage.

 **Reactions**

 **_Parry_**.
 The noble adds 2 to its AC against one melee attack that would hit it.
 To do so, the noble must see the attacker and be wielding a melee weapon.

-**Nobles** wield great authority and influence as members of the upper class, possessing wealth and connections that can make them as powerful as monarchs and generals.
+**Nobles** wield great authority and influence as members of the upper class, possessing wealth and connections that can make them as powerful as corporation executives and generals.
 A noble often travels in the company of guards, as well as servants who are commoners.

-The noble’s statistics can also be used to represent **courtiers** who aren’t of noble birth.
+The noble’s statistics can also be used to represent high level government officials who aren’t of noble birth.

 ### Priest